-The objective of the PhD in biomedical engineering program is to produce graduates who can identify future applications in the field, analyze current technology capability and synthesize new solutions that extend the state of the art in biomedical applications.
+The objective of the PhD in Biomedical Engineering program is to produce graduates who can identify future applications in the field, analyze current technology capability and synthesize new solutions that extend the state of the art in biomedical applications.
 Combined expertise in electrical, mechanical and materials engineering, coupled to life sciences platforms will allow graduates to create new tools, processes and implementations that provide solutions to more complex medical and health-related problems.
-Graduates will have the ability to evaluate difficult life sciences-related issues and create solutions of the future.
+PhD graduates will have the ability to evaluate difficult life sciences-related issues and create solutions of the future.

 Program: Biomedical Engineering

 Catalog page: PhD

 Degree requirements: Bachelor's or master's degree in engineering or one of the natural sciences

 GPA: Minimum 3.5 on a 4.0 scale.